frankhart2018/primistore/README.md

 Primistore is a password management application that provides a solution to secure your important (or even less important) passwords and provides suggestions regarding safe password practices.

+## How does it work?

+### Encryption

+- Users generate unique [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) keys and a unique character set (i.e. a way to map characters to numbers) for each of their passwords.
+- They then use these unique keys (per password) to encrypt the password and store it as an image (details about how this image is used can be found below).
+- They then download the resulting image, that contains their encrypted password and keep it on a storage device of their choice (or in their own device).

+### Decryption

+- User will upload the image they have on their device.
+- The image will be decrypted into stream of bits (using the algorithm described below).
+- The decrypted bits are then converted to characters using the unique character set.
+- Finally they are decrypted using the AES keys and sent back to the client.

+### What is the server storing?

+- The server only stores the AES keys and unique character sets for each password that is used to encrypt and decrypt the password.
+It never stores the actual password image for security reasons.
+Thus, even if the server is compromised, the passwords are safe.

+### Target device

+- The entire app (frontend/backend) is meant to be served from a Raspberry Pi running a Ubuntu Server 22.04 LTS image.
+The choice was made, as PIs are cheap and can be easily used as small home servers.

 ## Documentation

 - [Image processing algorithm for decryption](https://github.com/frankhart2018/primistore/wiki/Image-processing-algorithm-for-decryption)